chrisjmccormick/chrisjmccormick.github.io/_posts/2016-11-08-dbscan-clustering.markdown

 import numpy

+def MyDBSCAN(D, eps, MinPts):
+    """
+    Cluster the dataset `D` using the DBSCAN algorithm.

-# Our routine takes a dataset `D` (e.g., a list of vectors), a threshold
-# distance `eps`, and a required number of points `MinPts`.
+    MyDBSCAN takes a dataset `D` (a list of vectors), a threshold distance `eps`, and a required number of points `MinPts`.

-# It will return a list of cluster labels. -1 means noise, then the clusters
-# are numbered starting from 1.
+    It will return a list of cluster labels.
+The label -1 means noise, and then the clusters are numbered starting from 1.
-def DBSCAN(D, eps, MinPts):
+    """

     # This list will hold the final cluster assignment for each point in D.
     # There are two reserved values: